Yemen: Customs, Traditions, and More

 • ‘aseeT عَصِيْد: it is a porridge-like but much thicker so that it could be eaten by hands.
 The flour used is sorghum or millet or a mixture of both.
 Yellow and red sorghum is considered more delicious and nutritious than the white.
 It could be eaten with consommé soup, organic ghee, boiled milk and ghee, or honey.

 • shafoot شَفُوْت: it is one of the most enjoyed Yemeni dishes, especially during Ramadhan.
-It is layers of bread call لَحُوْح laHooH separated with seasoned yogurt. laHooH is eyed crepe-like bread made of sorghum and/or millet.
+It is layers of bread called لَحُوْح laHooH separated with seasoned yogurt. laHooH is eyed crepe-like bread made of sorghum and/or millet.
 You can find out more about shafoot in this post.

 Yemenis eat with their right hands.
-Eating with left hands is an inappropriate behavior.
+Eating with left hands is inappropriate behavior.
 Regardless of the occasion or place, the norm is to eat from the same plate, each from the side of plate immediately facing him/her.
 Food is served in plates of varying sizes depending on the family size or number of people having the meal.
 In extended families, i.e. 15 members or more, which exist in rural areas, men eat in separate dining-rooms from women.
-Common phrases Yemenis say while eating:
+Common phrases Yemenis say while eating are:

 • بِاسم (بِسْم) الله bism illah ‘by/in the name of Allah,’ said by all when they start eating.